 His cool headed demeanour, white trenchcoat, Italian heritage, and background of hunting down and destroying supernatural creatures with magical martial arts call William A. Zeppeli to mind.
 To tie this even further, his exclusive headwear item resembles the stone mask from parts one and two.

-Judging by his size and role, he also echoes Mongkut from the 2018 film Kickboxer Retaliation.
+Judging by his size and role, he was also inspired by Mongkut (played by Hafþór Júlíus Björnsson) from the 2018 film Kickboxer Retaliation.

 Nina is an Expy of Sarah Bryant from Virtua Fighter, in line with Kazuya being a partial Expy to Akira of the same franchise (the director of the first two Tekken games, Seichi Ishii, and presumably most of his staff, had previously worked on the first Virtua Fighter game as well).
 Both Sarah and Nina are young blonde women who wear their hair in ponytails, have similar purple/blue-ish outfits, are Brainwashed and Crazy at some point in their stories, and have a strong rivalry with a sibling as well.